 Understanding FuboTV's Unusual Options Activity

-Shares of FuboTV (NYSE:FUBO) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $28.36.
+On Wednesday, shares of FuboTV (NYSE:FUBO) saw unusual options activity.
+After the option alert, the stock price moved down to $26.19.

 - Sentiment: BEARISH